Spotlight on Generosity

 NEVER SHALL WE FORGET

 Mr. Emery’s company, Emery Fixtures, Inc., manufactured the lamp posts that now grace the streets of the Country Club Plaza in Kansas City.
 They are replicas of the lamp posts erected on the grounds of the Pan Pacific Exposition that was held in San Francisco to celebrate the opening of the Panama Canal one hundred years ago.
 He also designed and built antique-style lamp posts for New York City.
-He and his family are members of the Museum, and try to visit the Museum whenever they are in Kansas City.
-In 2015, they made a special visit on Memorial Day accompanied by friends and toured the Museum with Dennis Cross, a Navy veteran, amateur historian and Museum volunteer.
+He and his family are members of the Museum and Memorial, and try to visit whenever they are in Kansas City.
+In 2015, they made a special visit on Memorial Day accompanied by friends and toured the Museum and Memorial with Dennis Cross, a Navy veteran, amateur historian and Museum volunteer.
 After the tour, Rear Admiral Stanton Thompson (U.S. Navy, retired), a member of the Museum’s National Advisory Board, presented an American flag to Mr. Emery’s grandsons in honor of their great-grandfather’s service.

 Robert E. Gunter

 Robert E. Gunter grew up in Kansas City, Mo., and attended Westport High School.
 His boyhood home was at 34th and McGee, on land now occupied by a Costco store, just down the street from the Liberty Memorial.
-As a boy, he enjoyed riding his bicycle to the Memorial and visited it frequently in the days before it received official recognition from Congress as the National World War I Museum and Memorial.
+As a boy, he enjoyed riding his bicycle to the Memorial and visited it frequently in the days before it received official recognition from Congress as the National WWI Museum and Memorial.
 Mr. Gunter spent his professional career at BMA, where he rose to the position of Senior Vice President.
 From his office on the top floor of the BMA Tower at 31st and Summit, he had a commanding view of the Liberty Memorial and its grounds.

 In Remembrance of Robert E. (Bob) Gunter, a Good Man